LikhitaChilla/mini_ml/README.md

-## This is the END to end ml project
+## This is the END to END ml project